Hawaii Sales Tax

 In general, you will file your GET returns on a semi-annual basis if your annual tax compliance liability is $2,000 or less.
 If you have an annual tax liability of between $2,000 and $4,000, you will file quarterly, and an annual liability of over $4,000 will mean you are assigned monthly filing status.
 You can file your returns online through the state tax website or by mail.

 Due Dates and Penalties

 Regardless of your method of filing or your filing frequency, your GET returns will be due on the 20th of the month following the close of the period in question.
 For annual filers, that will mean a due date of January 20th of the following year.
 If the due date falls on a weekend or holiday, it is pushed back to the next business day.

 Quarterly Due Dates

 |January – March (Q1)||April 20|

 |October – December (Q4)||January 20|

-Failure to file and pay on time will result in a penalty of 5% of the total tax due per month or part of month that your payment is delinquent, up to a maximum of 25%.
-Interest is also added onto your balance at a rate of 0.66% per month.
+Failure to file and pay on time will result in a penalty of 5% of the total tax due per month or part of the month that your payment is delinquent, up to a maximum of 25%.
+Interest is also added to your balance at a rate of 0.66% per month.